Eternal Starter Guide

 WHEN SHOULD I GET The Extra Campaigns?

-Eternal has four “bonus campaigns” that give extra cards that you only have access to through purchasing the campaigns.
+Eternal has five “bonus campaigns” that give extra cards that you only have access to through purchasing the campaigns.
 “Jekk’s Bounty” is the first, “Tale of Horus Traver” is the second, “Dead Reckoning” is the third and “Into Shadow” is the fourth and “Homecoming” is the fifth.
-I would strongly suggest purchasing Tale of Horus Traver, Dead Reckoning, and Into Shadow as soon as possible (in that order), as you get access to a boat load of really powerful an interesting cards for a really good price.
+I would strongly suggest purchasing Tale of Horus Traver, Homecoming, Dead Reckoning, and Into Shadow as soon as possible (in that order), as you get access to a boat load of really powerful an interesting cards for a really good price.
 If you plan to spend money on the game buying these campaigns is by far the best way to build your collection as the Gem cost is quite reasonable.

 When to purchase Jekk’s Bounty is a harder question, since it depends on a few things.
 First, if you are spending real life money on the game, Jekk’s Bounty is pretty good value.
 Usually 1000 gems = 10,000 gold of value, but for buying Jekk’s bounty your 1000 gems = 20,000 gold in value!
 Next, if you really like PvE content, you may enjoy playing Jekk’s Bounty.
 I legitimately enjoyed playing this Campaign, so you might want to prioritize the purchase.
 If neither of those things apply to you, you can put off buying Jekk’s Bounty a long time, since there are very few decks that rely on the cards from this campaign.
 I would suggest saving up for it once you already have many of the Rares that you want, as well as a good selection of Legendaries.
 If you enjoy “Armory” style decks you might want to speed this up, since Quarry is a great addition to such lists (though not essential).
 I wrote an article on completing the Jekk’s Bounty campaign, which you can find here.